Start page

 Satinka, a village in the Tambov region, district center – Lat. satio, -one "time of sowing, time of year".

 In addition to the Greeks and Italics, in prehistoric times other Indo-European peoples also lived on the territory of Ukraine, Belarus, and Russia, who in the course of their migrations were delayed near their ancestral homeland for a long time.
 First of all, they are Germanic, Iranian, Thracian tribes.
 Others, such as the Illyrians, the Celts, the Armenians, the Phrygians, the Indo-Aryans, practically did not leave their obvious traces.
 In the course of the research, they would be found in sufficient quantity to prove their residence in Ukraine or Russia.
-However, many researchers, putting forward their own hypotheses on the basis of random correspondences in toponymy, are looking for additional facts in their confirmation, but don't find convincing ones.
+However, many researchers, putting forward their hypotheses based on random correspondences in toponymy, are looking for additional facts in their confirmation, but don't find convincing ones.
 Appearing from time to time publications about the connections of Ukrainians or Russians, for example, with the Indo-Aryans, have great interest of the reading public, which is attracted by sensational materials filled with mystery, especially if they contradict academic science.
 Of course, there is mystery in the presence of the Greeks and Italians on the territory of Ukraine and Russia.
 This topic should be interesting for wider research.

 It is hoped that specialists will find more examples of the similarities in language and culture of the ancient Greeks and Ukrainians.